hernantz/blog/content/its-the-competition-stupid.md

 work as lab?
 Does it work through the free enterprise system?
 Does it work through government intervention?
 A bit of both?

-Governments as a mean of change, can be slow and inefficiant, they can become a bottleneck.

 Politicians tend to think that laws rule reality, and ban drugs consumption and commerce, which created corruption and addicts cannot be treated since they don't fit in government budgets and since it's an ilegal